ibm-cloud-docs/EventStreams/using_kafka_api.md

 </dependency>
 ```

-If Gradle is used in build system, adding below to the file `build.gradle` in dependencies section.
+If Gradle is used in build system, add the following information to the file `build.gradle` in the dependencies section.

 ```gradle
 implementation com.ibm.eventstreams:oauth-client:0.1.2